-Ontology is a subset of Taxonomy, an Ontology: Is a Domain; contains more information about the behavior of entities and the relationships between them; includes formal names, definitions and attributes of entities; and, may be constructed using OWL, the Ontology Web Language from the W3C.
+Ontology is often considered a subset of taxonomy.
+An ontology: Is a domain; contains more information about the behavior of entities and the relationships between them; includes formal names, definitions and attributes of entities; and, may be constructed using OWL, the Ontology Web Language from the W3C.

 Other Definitions of Ontology Include:

 - “A data model that represents a set of concepts within a domain and the relationships among those concepts.”
 (Microsoft)